Atila-M-Schrieber/TOTEM-Plus-1/README.md

 This fork incorporates the [Tenting fork](https://github.com/BertPlasschaert/TOTEM-Tenting).

-THIS IS UNDER DEVELOPMENT, THIS LINE WILL BE REMOVED WHEN I HAVE A WORKING KEYBOARD IN MY HANDS
-- The PCB works, it did have an error regarding the left layer switch (toggle switch where the TRRS jack would go) accidentally grounding itself, but that is now fixed.

 I MAY OR MAY NOT MODIFY PICTURES HERE OR IN THE BUILD GUIDE.
 IF I DO THIS LINE WILL BE REMOVED.
 UNTIL THEN, ALL PICTURES ARE FROM THE ORIGINAL BUILD / THE TENTING FORK.